 6. Shape the Chisel

-Move your left hand towards the right to create the chisel angle.
-Do this a couple of times until the chisel angle is roughly 45 degrees from the lip.
+Move your left hand to the right to create the chisel angle.
+Do this a couple of times until the chisel angle is approximately 45 degrees from the lip.

 7. Shape the Landing